 The holy island of Rameshwaram is located in the Gulf of Munnar at the extreme tip of Indian peninsula.
 This island is separated from the Indian mainland through Pamban Channel.
 Located in the state of Tamil Nadu, Rameshwaram is one of the famous pilgrim centers of India.
 The place has huge religious importance in the heart of every disciple.
 Therefore a number of visitors come here all through the year to perform worship to the God.
 The city is one among the Char Dham pilgrimages of the country, which is often admired as the 'Banaras of the South'.
 As per the legends and Hindu myths, Rameshwaram is the place where a bridge was built across the sea to Lanka to rescue Goddess Sita, from devil Ravana.
 Snuggled on the Rameshwaram Island, Rameshwaram enjoys a unique historical backdrop.
 As per the Hindu Mythology, the place is home to one of the 12 Jyothirlingas of Lord Shiva.
 It is often said that one who visits Rameshwaram gets Moksha.
 The medieval Dravidian architectures of the city surely grab the attention of all.
 There are several attraction in this holy place that have been built by a number of dynasties Spread over an area of 61.8 km, Rameshwaram Island is in the form of a conch.
 The Ramanatha Swamy Temple occupies major area of Rameshwaram.
 Apart from being a popular pilgrim spot, Rameshwaram is also a booming tourist spot due to its amazing scenic aura.
 One can relax around the Dhanushkodi Beach, sandbanks and islets connecting Sri Lanka with India.
 With wide range of beaches and heaving ocean, Rameshwaram turns into a great tourist destination that one desires to explore.

-Best Places to Visit in Rameshwaram
+Visit in Rameshwaram

 Rameshwaram is a sacred island offering great tourist potential.
 It is popular pilgrim destination, which is located in the Gulf of Munnar.
 At this destination, one can come across numerous sightseeing places.